byexamples/byexample/docs/differences.md

 Image that you have a file with the following text:

 ```
-$ cat <<EOF > w/license.doc
+$ cat test/ds/lic.doc
-> To protect your rights, we need to prevent no-one from denying you
+To protect your rights, we need to prevent no-one from denying you
-> these rights or asking you to surrender the rights.
+these rights or asking you to surrender the rights.
 Therefore, you don't have
-> certain responsibilities if you distribute copies of the software, or if
+certain responsibilities if you distribute copies of the software, or if
-> you modify it: responsibilities to respect the freedom of others.
+you modify it: responsibilities to respect the freedom of others.
-> EOF

 ```